Department of Teacher Education

 Corequisite: TE 473.

-TE 473 – Field Experience in Middle Level Classrooms 1 credit hour
+TE 473 – Practicum in Middle Level Classrooms 1 credit hour

 This 50 clock hour minimum field-based experience is designed to induct students into classroom teaching and develop an awareness of the many roles of a professional educator at the middle level.
 Under the mentorship of a practicing middle grades educator, students will progress through a three-stage process including assisting, co-teaching, and limited teaching.
 Students will also be required to engage in a variety of school-related activities commonly encountered by professional educators at the middle level.